 But after work, as I pulled into my driveway, I got a phone call.
 My mother had gotten into a horrible car accident and was at the emergency room.
 I entered that familiar door and was led back to emergency rooms, again.

 Despite that she lay in a neck brace and endured horrific bruises, she forced a smile.
 I thought.
 “I am glad she is alive!”
 Though bruised, a cracked rib and cracked pubic ramus, she was still alive!
 I was glad to drive her home that evening.
 She began to heal slowly while my sister and I watched her improve.
 Then one morning she complained about chest pains and here I was again, at the ER.

 After many tests they discovered small blood clots had entered her heart and her lungs from the bruising in her legs.
 Not only had she survived the accident, but she had survived blood clots.

-I sat by the bedside once again, trusting the God that had always been faithful.
+I sat by the bedside once again, trusting the God who had always been faithful.

 The saying, “when it rains it pours” seemed to be appropriate.

 PS 139 kept coming to my mind, especially the final verses.

 “Search me, O God, and know my heart; test me and know my anxious thoughts.
 Point out anything in me that offends you and lead me along the path of everlasting life.”

 I was being shaken.
 Often people say that God won’t give you more than you can handle.
 Well, I don’t always agree with that statement.
 He often allows more that we can handle on our own.
 He just gives us more of HIS GRACE.
 I thought, “What was in my heart?
 “I want God to lead me along the path of everlasting life.
 He is faithful to do just that.